 One Last Tip: Consider Weight

 Well, the majority of full-zip sleeping bags are designed for below-freezing temperatures.
 So ask yourself: What will the lows be during your summer nights spent under the stars?
 If you think you may experience below freezing temps, we recommend a three-season bag, but nothing more.
-However, more often than not, to reach that holy grail of just the right insulation, employing our Camp Quilts and Blankets to build an adaptable sleep system is the ticket for efficient summer backpacking insulation.
+However, more often than not, to reach that holy grail of just the right insulation, employing our quilts and blankets to build an adaptable sleep system is the ticket for efficient summer backpacking insulation.

-The other cool thing about Camp Quilts is they are great additions to an adaptable sleep system.
+The other cool thing about quilts is they are great additions to an adaptable sleep system.
 Are you planning a winter camping trip but only have a three season sleeping bag?
-Throw the Camp Quilt you rocked all summer into the mix and you’ve efficiently added more warmth to your sleep system.
+Throw the quilt you rocked all summer into the mix and you’ve efficiently added more warmth to your sleep system.
 Boom.
 Done.
 Pro Tip: do the same thing with a closed cell foam pad under your three season air pad.

-So as the Northern Hemisphere begins its tilt toward that glowing ball of hot plasma, make sure you’re ready to hit the trail with the right sleep system for the season.
-And we hope to see you out there!
+So as the Northern Hemisphere tilts toward that glowing ball of hot plasma we call the sun, make sure you’re ready to hit the trail with the right sleep system for the season.
+See you out there!

 Originally Published May 16th, 2016.